Skip to Content

 FAQs and Tips For Tip Top Results

-Q1: What brand do you recommend? : There are many brands of air dry clay, but the main one I use is DAS and Fimoair.
+Q1: What brand do you recommend?
+There are many brands of air-dry clay, but the main ones I use are DAS and Fimoair.
 Both come in a range of colours.

 Q2: How long does it take to harden?
-Depending on the thickness of the air dry clay project, it usually takes 24takes to 72 hours.
+Depending on the thickness of the air-dry clay project, it usually takes 24 to 72 hours.
 Leave it to dry naturally in a well-ventilated dry room.

 Q3: Do I need to seal the clay?
-If you want to make the clay products last longer and water resistant, you will need to seal them.
+If you want the clay products to last longer and be water-resistant, you will need to seal them.
 Suitable sealants are acrylic varnish, liquid lacquer or Mod Podge.

 Q5: With what can I colour the clay?
-You can colour air dry clay with almost anything from watercolour inks & paint, Sharpies, acrylic paint and mica powders.
+You can colour air-dry clay with almost anything, from watercolour inks & paint to Sharpies, acrylic paint, and mica powders.

-Q6: How breakable is air dry clay?
-If you seal air dry clay projects, they are robust and will last for years.
+Q6: How breakable is air-dry clay?
+If you seal air-dry clay projects, they will be robust and last for years.
 The clay is remarkably sturdy.
 But like ceramics, it will break if dropped onto hard surfaces and can easily snap thin, delicate protrusions.

 Other Craft Materials To Try